ansible/ansible/docsite/rst/playbooks_loops.rst

 .. note:: This is an uncommon thing to want to do, but we're documenting it for completeness.
 You probably won't be reaching for this one often.

 Sometimes you might want to execute a program, and based on the output of that program, loop over the results of that line by line.
-Ansible provides a neat way to do that, though you should remember, this is always executed on the control machine, not the local machine::
+Ansible provides a neat way to do that, though you should remember, this is always executed on the control machine, not the remote machine::

     - name: Example of looping over a command result